bcgov/bcgovr/Install_Instructions.md

     install.packages(c("dplyr", "ggplot2"))
     ```

     If you get no errors, and a message saying:
     **"Installing package into 'C:/Users/[your_username]/R/win-library/3.3/'"**
     (plus more) you should be good to go!

+7. If you are updating R from a previous version, you will need to update your packages as well.
+Run:

+    ```r
+    update.packages(checkBuilt = TRUE)
+    ```

+    This will ensure your packages were built for the version of R that you are runnning.

 ## Other tips:

-It is a good idea to try to do your R work on your hard (C:/) drive whenever possible as it is usually much faster than working over the network, especially reading and writing large data files or if you use [git](https://git-scm.com/) for version control.
+* ** Work locally:** It is a good idea to try to do your R work on your hard (C:/) drive whenever possible as it is usually much faster than working over the network, especially reading and writing large data files or if you use [Git](https://git-scm.com/) for version control.
 However, note that **C: drives are not backed up**, so make sure you have a strategy in place for making sure any work you do on your C: drive is backed up.

+* **Keep your packages up date:** Check for package updates every day by clicking Tools -> Check for Package Updates in RStudio.
+You'll get the latest bug fixes and features in your packages and it will make sharing code with other people easier if we all have up-to-date packages.

+* **Use Git and GitHub for version control:** See the [BC Policy Framework](https://github.com/bcgov/BC-Policy-Framework-For-GitHub) for how to get started using GitHub in government.
+[Happy Git with R](http://happygitwithr.com/) is an excellent resource for best practices using Git and GitHub with R and Rstudio.